 COMMUNITY PROJECT VISIT

 Sasaab is involved in a diverse variety of health and education projects in the local Samburu communities, from kitting out school libraries to supporting clean water boreholes and building classrooms.
-You are welcome to visit one of the local primary schools that we support near to the lodge to meet the children and teachers.
+Guests are welcome to visit one of the local primary schools that we support near to the lodge to meet the children and teachers.
 (Not available on weekends or during school holidays.)
-Visit our Footprint page to find out more about the initiatives we support at Sasaab and how just by staying with us, you’re making a positive impact on the people and wildlife.
+Visit The Safari Collection's Footprint page to find out more about the initiatives we support at Sasaab and how just by staying with us, every guest makes a positive impact on the people and wildlife.

 GET ARTY ON SAFARI

-Each room has a watercolour set and artist pad for you to use during your stay.
-Get creative in Sasaab’s idyllic, artistic surroundings and paint the unique scenery, wildlife, flora and fauna.
+Each room has a watercolour set and artist pad for guests to use during their stay.
+Get creative in Sasaab’s idyllic, artistic surroundings and paint the unique scenery and wildlife.

 Experience the ultimate freedom and explore northern Kenya's remote wilderness with your own set of propellers.
 Get ready for jaw-dropping views, awe-inspiring landscapes and an unforgettable adventure.

 Through our partners at Tropic Air, a helicopter is based at Sasaab for several months of the year, ready to whizz guests off on a variety of excursions to the most remote destinations in Kenya.
 Heli adventures are tailor made to suit every guest's interests, whether it's once-in-a-lifetime photo opportunities, discovering ancient rock art, fossil hunting or mountain top panoramas to feel like you're on top of the world.

 Discover more details on at website at: thesafaricollection.com/helicopter/